Today, we’ll talk about how to apply for PPP Loan Forgiveness.

 That was the plan back in April 2020.
 Now, fast forward to November 2020 and it’s time to get our loans forgiven.

-And in this post, I’m going to go over the exact steps that we are taking to get our PPP Loan Forgiven.
+And in this post, we’re going to go over the exact steps that we are taking to get our PPP Loan Forgiven.

-Also, as a disclaimer, I have to say that this is not financial advice and you should always consult with your specific accountant or lawyer.
+Also, as a disclaimer, we have to say that this is not financial advice and you should always consult with your specific accountant or lawyer.

 With that being said, let’s go ahead and dive in with the first step of getting your PPP Loan Forgiveness.